Special Educational Needs and Disabilities (SEND):

-Janine Maidment (Senior Nursery Manager) is the first point of contact for parents, key-workers and external agencies in coordinating the provision, identification and support for children with SEND.
+Janine Maidment (Nursery Manager) is the first point of contact for parents, key-workers and external agencies in coordinating the provision, identification and support for children with SEND.
 We always encourage you to come and discuss any concerns that you may have with us.

 Appropriate and Effective Teaching

 Jakeman Nursery ensures that all children, including those with additional educational or medical needs, participate in a broad and balanced curriculum.
 We offer a wide range of learning opportunities through teaching by our qualified staff.

 - Planned support and targets are delivered through high quality teaching which enables children with additional needs to make outstanding progress.